-As an employer, you’ve heard about benefits before.
-But what are fringe benefits?
+As an employer, it’s likely you’ve heard about benefits before.
+But do you know what fringe benefits are?

-To understand fringe benefits, first it’s important to understand how employees are paid.
+To understand fringe benefits, it’s important that you know how employees are paid.
 Employees are normally paid wages via written or printed checks, direct deposit, payroll cards, or sometimes cash.

-All wages paid to employees are taxable income, and subject to income tax withholding.
+No matter how they’re paid, all wages paid to employees are considered taxable income and subject to income tax withholding.

 What Are Fringe Benefits?

 For a fringe benefits definition, we look to the IRS Publication 15-B, the Employer's Tax Guide to Fringe Benefits.
 This defines a fringe benefit as “a form of pay for the performance of services.”
 Fringe benefits are often considered extra benefits outside of a company’s standard health insurance offerings.

 Technically, the employer is the provider of the fringe benefit, even if a third-party service provides the actual benefit.
 For example, an employee may receive legal services through an attorney that is paid by the employer.
 Even though the employer doesn’t provide the legal services directly the employer is still considered the provider of the fringe benefit.

 Similarly, the employee is considered the recipient of the fringe benefit in exchange for services, even if the fringe benefit is provided to someone who isn’t employed by the employer in question.
 For example, if an employee’s family member benefits from a company-sponsored gym membership, the employee will still be considered the fringe benefit recipient.